markoclimakodev/useTimer/README.md

 ### Spotify Integration

-- Spotify Playlist: Integrate your favorite Spotify playlist for a harmonious work or relaxation experience.
+- Spotify Playlist: Integrate your favorite Spotify playlist.

 > **Note:** You need to be logged in to your Spotify account via a web browser in order to listen to the full tracks, rather than just the previews.